UNIX228/NEOVIA/README.md

 # NEOVIA

-**NEOVIA** is a universal enhancement system for Nintendo Switch games that improves graphics and performance **without overclocking**.
+**NEOVIA** is a universal graphics and performance enhancement system for Nintendo Switch games that improves visuals and performance **without overclocking**.

-Everything works from a single folder named `/graphics/` on your SD card.
-All controls are managed through the NEOVIA application.
+Everything works from a single `/graphics/` folder on your SD card.
+All controls are managed through the NEOVIA app.

-NEOVIA does **not** overclock your console or touch hardware frequencies.
+NEOVIA does **not** overclock your console's CPU, GPU, or touchscreen frequencies.

-Improvements are achieved through advanced configuration of shaders, textures, LOD, filtering, and other graphical components.
+Improvements are achieved through advanced configuration of shaders, textures, level of detail, filtering, and other graphical components.

 ---

 ## 📌 Key Features

-- Enhanced graphics and smoother FPS without touching hardware limits
+- Enhanced graphics and smoother FPS without breaking hardware limitations
-- Centralized control through a user-friendly application
+- Centralized management through a user-friendly app
-- Game-specific profiles for visuals, performance, or size optimization
+- Per-game profiles: optimize for graphics, performance, or size
-- Auto-loads enhancements when games start, and unloads on exit
+- Automatic enhancement loading at game launch and removal on exit
-- Entirely self-contained in a single `/graphics/` folder
+- Fully self-contained `/graphics/` folder
-- Simple "one-click" configuration per game
+- One-click optimization for each game
-- Compatible with all Switch games
+- Compatibility with the most popular Switch games
-- Shader, texture, LOD, and filtering control
+- Control over shaders, textures, LOD, and filtering

 ---

 ## ⚙️ Requirements

-- **SaltyNX** and **SaltySD** installed (recommended)
+- Installed **SaltyNX** and **SaltySD** (recommended)
-- 3–5 GB free space for up to 20 games (depending on profile type)
+- 5–10 GB free space for up to 20 games (recommended)

 ---

 ## 🚀 Installation

-1. Copy the `/graphics/` folder to the root of your SD card
+1. Copy the `/graphics/` folder to your SD card root
-2. Make sure SaltyNX and SaltySD are installed
+2. Ensure SaltyNX and SaltySD are installed
-3. Launch `NEOVIA.nro` from your homebrew menu
+3. Launch `NEOVIA.nro` from the Homebrew menu
+4. Exit the application and reboot your console
+5. Relaunch the app with internet connection
-4. Select a game and choose a graphics profile
+6. Select a game and graphics profile
-5. Press "Apply" — NEOVIA will handle everything automatically
+7. Press "Enhance" — NEOVIA will handle everything automatically
-6. Start your game — enhancements will be applied instantly
+8. Launch your game — improvements will be applied instantly

 ---

 ## 🛠 Usage

-- 🔹 **Action logging and feedback**
+- 🔹 Action logging and feedback system
-- 🔹 **Automatic cache cleanup after game exit**
+- 🔹 Automatic cache cleanup after exiting games
-- 🔹 **Fully isolated — no system file changes**
+- 🔹 Complete isolation — no system files modified
-- 🔹 **Compatible with all firmware and game versions**
+- 🔹 Compatible with all firmware and game versions

 ---

 ## 📬 Contact

-Got suggestions or issues?
-Open an issue here on GitHub.
+Have suggestions or issues?
+Create an issue here on GitHub.

 ---

-**NEOVIA — next-level graphics.
+**NEOVIA — Next-level graphics.
 No overclocking.
 Just results.**